zcanfes/3d-lmnet-pytorch/README.md

 # Implementation of 3D-LMNet with PyTorch
-This repository contains the PyTorch implementation of the paper [3D-LMNet: Latent Embedding Matching For Accurate and Diverse 3D Point Cloud Reconstruction From a Single Image](https://arxiv.org/abs/1807.07796).
+This repository contains the unofficial PyTorch implementation of the paper [3D-LMNet: Latent Embedding Matching For Accurate and Diverse 3D Point Cloud Reconstruction From a Single Image](https://arxiv.org/abs/1807.07796).

 ```
 @inproceedings{mandikal20183dlmnet,